mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 ## 2. Getting a Connection

-The first thing we need to work with a database is retrieving a connection.
-In Doobie, the type handling the connection for us is the `doobie.util.transactor.Transactor`.
+The first thing we need to work on within a database is retrieving a connection.
+In Doobie, the type handling the connection is the `doobie.util.transactor.Transactor`.
 There are many ways to create an instance of a `Transactor`.
 The easiest is to use the `Transactor.fromDriverManager` method, which will create a `Transactor` from a JDBC driver manager:

 ```scala
 val xa: Transactor[IO] = Transactor.fromDriverManager[IO](